lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 Create a demixed dense phase
 ----------------------------

-..  container:: justify

 Starting from one of the *input* created in this tutorial, fine-tune the parameters such as particle numbers and interaction to create a simulation with the following properties:

 - the density in particles must be high,
 - both particles of type 1 and 2 must have the same size,
 - particles of type 1 and 2 must demix.

 .. figure:: ../figures/level1/lennard-jones-fluid/demixing-light.png
     :alt: VMD/LAMMPS exercise molecular dynamics simulation: demixing lennard